 Municipal laws penalize domestic violence victims

-The American Civil Liberties Union is challenging a municipal ordinance that has a negative impact on victims of domestic violence by encourging landlords to evict tenants who have had the police called three times within four months.
+The American Civil Liberties Union is challenging a municipal ordinance that has a negative impact on victims of domestic violence by encouraging landlords to evict tenants who have had the police called three times within four months.
 If landlords do not evict those tenants then they face a fine from the city.
 While at first glance this doesn’t seem like a problem – no one wants disorderly neighbors – the truth is that it often affects those who were not responsible for the disruptive conduct, but rather those who were victims of it.

-In domestic violence cases, this can mean an unfair eviction for people who have had to call the police about their spouse or signficant other several times in the past few months.
+In domestic violence cases, this can mean an unfair eviction for people who have had to call the police about their spouse or significant other several times in the past few months.
 Laws like this could also discourage reporting of domestic violence incidents by creating this penalty for calls to the police.

 These types of ordinances may be a violation of the Violence Against Women Act, as well as the right to due process and other essential protections.